Multi-view imaging in networked sensing systems: A covariance-based approach: System Model

 \section{System Model}

-We consider a multi-view imaging scenario in 6G cellular network as illustrated in Fig.~\ref{fig:SM}, in which there are a transmit BS, $K$ receive BSs that are connected to the CPU via fronthaul links, and $B$ extended targets.
-The transmit BS and each receive BS are equipped with uniform linear arrays~(ULAs) consisting of $N_{\rm tx}$ and $N_{\rm rx}$ antennas spaced by half of the carrier wavelength, respectively.
-Under a two-dimensional~(2D) Cartesian coordinate system, the locations of the transmit BS and the $k$-th receive BS are denoted as $\mathbf{p}_{{\rm tx}} = \left[ x_{{\rm tx}},y_{{\rm tx}}\right]^T \in \mathbb{R}^{2 \times 1}$ and $\mathbf{p}_{{\rm rx},k} = \left[ x_{{\rm rx},k},y_{{\rm rx},k} \right]^T \in \mathbb{R}^{2 \times 1}$ in meter (m), respectively, which are known in advance\footnote{As in~\cite{caire_multistatic,ref:CAMP,mandelli2022sampling,li2024radio}, this paper focuses on 2D imaging for the purpose of exposition.
-This can be extended to three-dimensional (3D) imaging by deploying uniform planar arrays at BSs, which enables estimation of both azimuth and elevation angles and thus allows for detecting whether there exist scatterers in 3D space. }.
+We consider a multi-view imaging scenario in a 6G cellular network as illustrated in Fig.~\ref{fig:SM}, in which there are a TBS, $K$ RBSs that are connected to the CPU via fronthaul links, and $B$ extended targets.
+The TBS and each RBS are equipped with uniform linear arrays~(ULAs) consisting of $N_{\rm tx}$ and $N_{\rm rx}$ antennas spaced by half of the carrier wavelength, respectively.
+Under a two-dimensional~(2D) Cartesian coordinate system, the locations of the TBS and the $k$-th RBS are denoted as $\mathbf{p}_{{\rm tx}} = \left[ x_{{\rm tx}},y_{{\rm tx}}\right]^T \in \mathbb{R}^{2 \times 1}$ and $\mathbf{p}_{{\rm rx},k} = \left[ x_{{\rm rx},k},y_{{\rm rx},k} \right]^T \in \mathbb{R}^{2 \times 1}$ in meter, respectively, which are known in advance\footnote{As in~\cite{caire_multistatic,ref:CAMP,mandelli2022sampling,li2024radio,jiang20260}, this paper focuses on 2D imaging for the purpose of exposition.
+This can be extended to three-dimensional (3D) imaging by deploying uniform planar arrays at BSs, which enables the estimation of both azimuth and elevation angles and thus allows for detecting whether there exist scatterers in 3D space.}.